JongueBongers/GEDI_Outlier_Detector/README.md

 ## Future Work
 - Subset GEDI files for overlap with ground truth ALS crossover data.
 - Implement automatic labeling algorithms for newly collected ground truth data.
-- Explore semi-supervised learning techniques, Bayesian models, and neural networks for improved classification.
+- Explore **semi-supervised learning** techniques for improved accuracy and generalizability.

 ## Feb.
 18, 2025 Notes
 - For the next phase of the project, we want to **predict the difference in AGBD** between real GEDI and corresponding simulated waveforms at the same location using ancillary data from GEDI data products.